Phurga/obsidian_vault/concepts/land use intensity.md

   - land use intensive
   - intensity of land use
 ---
-**Land use intensity** refers to the intensity of [[land management]].
+**Land use intensity** refers to the intensity of [[land management]] practices.

-For instance, intensive land management practice for [[agriculture]] include monoculture with frequent and deep tillage, significant mineral fertilization and pesticide usage.
-Intensive [[forestry]] would refer to monocultures with clear cutting and eventual fertilization or irrigation.
+For instance, intensive land management practice for agriculture include monoculture with frequent and deep tillage, significant mineral fertilization and pesticide usage.
+Intensive forestry would refer to monocultures with clear cutting and eventual fertilization or irrigation.
 ## classification
+It is known that more intense land management practices have more impacts on the enviroment.
+Land use classes are thus subclassified based on intensity levels, generally:
+- minimal use,
+- light use,
+- intense use.

 There are some classification of land use intensities, as proposed by [[Newbold2015_Globaleffects]] (used by [[Scherer2023_BiodiversityImpact]]):
 ![[Newbold2015_Globaleffects_intensity_definition.png]]

-## other definitions
+## land perturbation gradient
-In [[Labouyrie2023_Patternssoil]], there is mention of a **land perturbation gradient** which mixes different land use classes and orders those based on land use perturbation.
-There is no supporting evidence for this ordering.
+In [[Labouyrie2023_Patternssoil]], there is mention of a **land perturbation gradient** which mixes different land use classes and orders those based on "land use perturbation".
+There is no supporting evidence for this ordering (how are grasslands more perturbed than forests).

 ![[Labouyrie2023_Patternssoil_land_use_intensity_gradient.png]]
-## #data sources
+## data sources
+#data
-Data sources for land use intensity data:
+data sources for land use intensity data:
 - [[Chaudhary2018_LandUse]] uses [[vanAsselen2013_Landcover]] (spatial explicit, global coverage, 2000) and [[Arets2011_GlobalWood]] (country level, global, 2008)
 - [[Orgiazzi2016_knowledgebasedapproach]] uses [[Temme2011_Mappingmodelling]] (spatial explicit, europe, 2000)
 - [[Scherer2023_BiodiversityImpact]] uses [[Winkler2021_Globalland]] (spatial explicit, global, 2015)